Steps to Upload to Ftp Server Command Line

 - If you are not in the file's desired destination binder, navigate there using the

-command.
-For case, to move a file to a server'spublic_html
+cdcommand.
+For case, to move a file to a server'spublic_htmlbinder then that it is visible to the site users,cdtopublic_html. - Use the

 Your site's root directory is set to the

-directory will non let site users view these files.
-Instead, to brand files visible to your site's users, you mustput
+public_htmlfolder.
+Uploading files into the/directory will non let site users view these files.
+Instead, to brand files visible to your site's users, you mustputthese files into thepublic_htmlfolder.

 Download a file from an FTP server from the command line